globalis-ms/globox/README.md

 make watch sync=false # OR build & watch for changes, without Browser-sync
 ```

-This documentation serves as an example.
+This documentation also serves as an demo package.

 **Note:** think about adding `dist/` into `.gitignore` after installing.
 Globbox versions `dist/` only to make its documentation available through Github pages.

 ## Compilation